oliversavio/oliversavio.github.io/_posts/2020-04-08-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 ## [Initial Setup and Dependencies](#initial-setup-and-dependencies)

 ### Declaring the dependencies
 In order to use Hudi with your Spark jobs you'll need the `spark-sql`, `hudi-spark-bundle` and `spark-avro` dependencies.
-Additionally you'll need to configure spark to use the `KryoSerializer`.
+Additionally you'll need to configure Spark to use the `KryoSerializer`.

 Here a snippet of the `pom.xml`
 {% highlight xml linenos %}